tindandelion/driving-carla/docs/_drafts/simulator-basic-communication.markdown

 layout: post
 title:  "Communicating with the simulator"
 ---
 Communicating with the simulator is pretty straightforward.
-Most information can be gathered from a project template, accessible freely from the [Udacity GitHub][udacity-github].
+Most information can be gathered from a project template source code, accessible freely from the [Udacity GitHub][udacity-github].

 The controller is supposed to set up a WebScoket server, listening for simulator events on port 4567.
 After connecting, the simulator sends the first telemetry package.
 The simulator sends back a control command with values for car's steering angle and throttle.
 Once received the command, the simulator applies it and sends back the updated telemetry package.